tekknolagi/tekknolagi.github.com/_posts/2024-01-23-scrapscript.md

 ---

-[Scrapscript](https://scrapscript.org/) is a small, pure, functional, content-addressible, network-first programming language.
+[Scrapscript](https://scrapscript.org/) is a small, pure, functional, content-addressable, network-first programming language.
 It's designed to allow creating small, simply shareable programs.
 The language was created by [Taylor Troesh](https://taylor.town/) and the main implementation was created by me and [Chris](https://www.chrisgregory.me/).